mrisher/smtp-sts/mta-sts.md

     described in "MX Certificate Validation".

-This section does not dictate the behavior of sending MTAs when policies fail to validate; in particular, validation failures of policies which specify mode values of "testing" or "none" MUST NOT be interpreted as delivery failures, as described in (#policy-application), "Policy Application".
+This section does not dictate the behavior of sending MTAs when policies fail to validate; see (#policy-application), "Policy Application" for a description of sending MTA behavior when policy validation fails.

 ## MX Certificate Validation